25Q: Multichannel Transmission Systems Operator-Maintainer Jobs

 A U.S. Army Multichannel Transmission Systems Operator-Maintainer works directly on communication devices and equipment that communicate through more than one channel.
-They are responsible for installation, repair, operation, and maintenance check of these devices, antennae and associated equipment, according to the U.S. Army.
+They are responsible for installation, repair, operation, and maintenance checks of these devices, antennae, and associated equipment, according to the U.S. Army.

 Duties performed by Soldiers in this Military Occupational Specialty (MOS) include:

-- Installs, operates, and performs unit level maintenance on multichannel line-of-site and tropospheric scatter communications systems, antennas, and associated equipment.
+- Install, operate, and perform unit-level maintenance on multichannel line-of-site and tropospheric scatter communications systems, antennas, and associated equipment.

-- Analyzes BIT/BITE diagnostics to isolate faults to the Line Replaceable Unit.
+- Analyze BIT/BITE diagnostics to isolate faults to the Line Replaceable Unit.

-- Installs, operates, performs strapping, restrapping, preventive maintenance checks and services, and unit level maintenance on communication security devices.
+- Install, operate, and perform strapping, restrapping, preventive maintenance checks and services, and unit-level maintenance on communication security devices.

-- Operates and performs Preventive Maintenance Checks and Services on assigned vehicles.
-Installs, operates, and performs preventive maintenance checks and services on assigned power generators.
+- Operate and perform Preventive Maintenance Checks and Services on assigned vehicles.
+Install, operate, and perform preventive maintenance checks and services on assigned power generators.

-- Supervises operations and assists team members in the installation and operation of multichannel line-of-site and tropospheric scatter communications systems.
+- Supervise operations and assist team members in the installation and operation of multichannel line-of-site and tropospheric scatter communications systems.

-- Supervises, performs and assists team members in the performance of unit level maintenance on assigned communications equipment.
+- Supervise, perform, and assist team members in the performance of unit-level maintenance on assigned communications equipment.

-- Prepares input for statistical and other operational reports.
+- Prepare input for statistical and other operational reports.

 Job training for a multichannel transmission systems operator-maintainer requires 10 weeks of Basic Combat Training and 15 weeks of Advanced Individual Training with on-the-job instruction.
 Part of this time is spent in the classroom and in the field.